-Over the past 20 years IST graduates have consistently and easily exceeded IB World averages with respect to general pass rates (96% versus 79%) and average diploma points awarded (36/45 versus 30/45).
-Over the past three years our students have averaged a 99% pass rate, with an average score of 37 points, including 5 perfect 45 point diplomas.
-On the basis of student performance in the IB Diploma, IST was recently ranked #6 in China (out of 159 schools) and #69 in the world (out of 3000+ schools).
+Over the past 20 years IST graduates have consistently and easily exceeded IB World averages with respect to general pass rates (98% versus 79%) and average diploma points awarded (36/45 versus 30/45).
+Over the past five years our students have averaged a 100% pass rate, with an average score of 37 points, including 5 perfect 45 point diplomas.
+On the basis of student performance in the IB Diploma, IST is routinely rated as one of the world's leading IB schools, and is currently ranked #7 in China (out of 159 schools) and #69 in the world (out of 3500+ schools).